 15500 San Pasqual Valley Road, Escondido

 Lions and tigers and zebras, oh my!
 Immerse yourself in a genuine safari experience at Escondido’s Safari Park, where 1,800 acres of adventure await.
 With animals as colossal as African elephants to the teeny-tiny (and impossibly cute) meerkats, this world of discovery is open 365 days a year.
-For a truly amazing animal experience, splurge on the Caravan Safari Adventure where you ride with a small group in an open bed truck right into the safari plains, hand feed giraffes and rhinos, and talk one-on-one with a park expert.
+For a truly amazing animal experience, splurge on the Caravan Safari Adventure where you ride with a small group in an open bed truck right into the safari plains and talk one-on-one with a park expert.

 Stone Brewing Bistro & World Gardens